Using APOGEE Spectra

 - At the individual visit level, information is included in a APOGEE_STARFLAG bitmask that is recorded in the FITS header as card STARFLAG.

 - At the combined spectrum level, there is a bitwise OR and a bitwise AND of the APOGEE_PIXMASK bitmasks from the individual visits that is output in HDU3 in the apStar files (rows 1 and 2), as well as a bitwise OR and a bitwise AND of the APOGEE_STARFLAG bitmasks from the individual visits that are recorded in the apStar headers in the STARFLAG and ANDFLAG cards.

 - If you inspect the bitmasks you will see that data in some locations may not be reliable; some of the specific reasons for this are discussed below.
-In many cases unreliable pixels may come in “chunks” of contiguous pixels; this can arise even if only a single pixel has bad data, because the combination of dithered spectra and spectra from multiple visits requires that values in the final spectra have contributions from multiple pixels in the raw input spectra.
+In many cases, unreliable pixels may come in "blocks" of contiguous pixels; this can arise even if only a single pixel with the block has bad data because the combination of dithered spectra and spectra from multiple visits requires that values in the final spectra have contributions from multiple pixels from the raw input spectra.
 If a bad pixel is expected to have a significant contribution to any pixel in the final spectrum, then that final pixel will be flagged.

 AIR = VAC / (1.0 + 5.792105E-2/(238.0185E0 - (1.E4/VAC)^2) + 1.67917E-3/( 57.362E0 - (1.E4/VAC)^2)